-HTML5 Developers Conference held on October 22-23, 2013 at the Moscone Center in San Francisco, CA. HTML5DevConf is one of the largest, best attended software developers conference in the world.
+HTML5 Developers Conference held on October 22-23, 2013 at the Moscone Center in San Francisco, CA. HTML5DevConf is one of the largest, best attended software developer conferences in the world.
 The event also included three days of training sessions, all of which sold out weeks in advance.

 Alessandro Alinone, Lightstreamer's Co-Founder and CTO, held a well attended session titled "More Than Just WebSockets for Real-Time Multiplayer Games and Collaboration".
 Alessandro explained and demonstrated how some advanced optimization techniques, originally developed for the financial services industry in the last decade, can be applied to HTML5 games and collaboration systems.